We are happy about this portrait by Angela Reinhardt in ›Tanz‹!

 In this orchestral ideological union, which cultivates its high culture through power demonstration and haughtiness, the arrogance of mankind is reflected.
 Superbias system shows the basic manipulative mechanisms of ideological systems.
 The power of persuasion that is necessary to prevail ideas and move masses is always a question of attitude.
 How much haughtiness does one have to show, so that people will follow?
 This is not about content, it is about control.

 ›Headless‹ is a parable for the time of general uncertainty, counter-defense and its consequences.
 It is a positioning exercise and a song against fear.
 Based on a bad body posture, and the head as a body’s own resistance, the choreographer Nicki Liszta developed together with the dancers this couple dance.

-The latest coproduction of backsteinhaus produktion and Theater Rampe!
+A coproduction of backsteinhaus produktion and Theater Rampe

 With Sibylle Berg’s ›How to sell a murder house – A danced real estate portfolio‹, the director Marie Bues and the choreographer Nicki Liszta imagine drastic explorations of reality: while the city sinks in the civil war, a man saves himself in the vacant house on the Hill as last resort.
 But even up here the madness of the big city, the crisis of the corporate and financial world and the failure of the white, western, heterosexual man can not be stopped … An abominable evil and at the same time tragic horror trip!